Skip to main content

 Mental Health

-We promote positive mental health for every student and member of staff, and have both a universal whole-school approach to mental health, together with specialised, targeted approaches for vulnerable students.
+We promote positive mental health for every student and member of staff through a whole-school approach, alongside more targeted support for those who need it most.

 Place2Be